 I had the privilege to meet and date scores of smart and beautiful women in my five and one-half years in Colorado.
 A few asked me out, and some sent me flowers.
 After the twins were with me, I had more than one very attractive marriage offer.
 Seems women thought it was a great thing for a father to do, taking on the responsibility and caring for his children alone, girls especially.
 I was appreciative and fortunate, but never seriously considered marriage at the time with the special needs the twin’s required.
 A permanent relationship, matrimony, I thought, would put an unnecessary burden on my preteen children and a new wife.
 It was perfectly fine for the twins to see me with different women, coming and going, though?
 I didn’t say it was a perfect plan.
 Hold on, the children aren’t even here yet.

-In the late-70s in Denver, a 6’ 3” “good-looking” tanned-single-man with an afro and full beard who was a popular DJ and Master of Ceremonies for touring Rock and Country bands, on the practice squad of the University of Denver NCAA Division II basketball program and knew how to treat a lady — could get a date.
+In the late-70s in Denver, a 6’ 3” “good-looking” tanned-single-man with an afro and full beard who was a popular DJ and Master of Ceremonies for touring Rock and Country bands, on the University of Denver intramural basketball team and knew how to treat a lady — could get a date.
 Now imagine that man with a vasectomy.
 With those attributes, owning a Porsche was not only unnecessary, but superfluous.
 With so many opportunities, tough choices had to be made.

 To understate it dramatically: Life was so good.
 It could have ended right there.